"Save all your energies and time for breaking the wall your mind has built around you."

 I. You Don’t Have to Engineer Your Life

-Let life lead.
+Let it lead.

 "Flow with whatever may happen and let your mind be free.
 Stay centered by accepting whatever you are doing.
 This is the ultimate."